1670811876/Applied-Multivariate-Statistics/README.md

 # Applied-Multivariate-Statistics
-Some learning materials of Applied Multivariate Statistics of School of Statistics and Information in Shanghai University of International Business and Economics.
+Some learning materials of Applied Multivariate Statistics.